IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 This tutorial is designed to introduce the foundational elements of dapp development with Ethereum and will result in the creation of a production ready (albeit very simple) decentralized app.

+To get the most out of this tutorial, please read and understand it; including the comments in-line in the code.
+You can simply copy and paste if you want, but it'll be more valuable to really know what's going on by manually typing.

+If you really get stuck, you can also check out any of major steps based on the 'diff' link at the start of each section.

 ### Prerequisites

 This tutorial was designed for Mac OSX or Ubuntu.
 Please complete the setup guide (SETUP.md) before beginning.